wnstify/backupd/README.md

 3. **Secure Credential Storage** — All credentials (database, cloud storage) are encrypted with AES-256 and bound to your server's machine-id
 4. **Automated Scheduling** — Uses systemd timers for reliable, automatic backups with retry on failure
 5. **Retention & Cleanup** — Automatic deletion of old backups based on configurable retention policy
+6. **Backup Verification** — Weekly quick checks (no download), monthly reminders to test restorability
-6. **Easy Restore** — Interactive wizard to browse and restore from any backup point
+7. **Easy Restore** — Interactive wizard to browse and restore from any backup point
-7. **Notifications** — Optional push notifications via ntfy.sh for backup status alerts
+8. **Notifications** — Optional push notifications via ntfy.sh for backup status alerts

 ```
 ┌─────────────────────────────────────────────────────────────────┐